Joshua Fry Speed: Speed and Lincoln

 During Lincoln's presidential administration (March 4, 1861 – April 15, 1865), he offered Speed several government appointments.
 Speed refused each time, choosing to help in other ways.
 Speed disagreed with Lincoln on the slavery question but remained loyal, and coordinated Union activities in Kentucky during the American Civil War.
-His brother, James Speed, served as Lincoln's United States Attorney General, beginning in November 1864.
+His brother, James Speed, served as Lincoln's Attorney General beginning in November 1864, after the resignation of Edward Bates.
 In explaining the nomination to Congress, Lincoln acknowledged that he did not know James as well as he knew Joshua.

 Later activities

 After the assassination of Lincoln by John Wilkes Booth, Speed organized a memorial service in Louisville for the departed leader.
 He also pledged his support to the new President Andrew Johnson administration (April 15, 1865, to March 3, 1869).
 Sixty members of the Speed family gave money for a monument to honor Lincoln in Springfield.
 Joshua Speed also wrote lengthy letters to William Herndon, a former law partner of Lincoln who had set about to write a biography of Lincoln.